FEMALE INFERTILITY TREATMENT

 This misplaced tissue reacts to the menstrual cycle in the same way as the tissue of the uterine lining.
 Every month the tissue develops, separates and shed causes lot of complication.

-Age: A lady’s best reproductive years are in her 20s.
+Age: Women best reproductive years are in her 20s.
 Initially, the fertility decreases slowly but declines rapidly after the age of 35 years.

-Pelvic Adhesions: Adhesions are scar tissue that can be formed inside the pelvis and causes organs to be stuck together when they shouldn’t be.
-Frequently, Adhesions are the after effect of past surgery, infections.
+Pelvic Adhesions: Adhesions are the tissue which can be formed inside the pelvic and thus causing organs to get stuck together when they shouldn’t be.
+Basically, these are caused by the after-effects of surgery and infections.
 However, some can happen to take after pelvic contamination and ordinarily they go with more serious phases of endometriosis.
 Some of the symptoms are like,

 - Pelvic Pain